foxbunny/seagull/README.rst

 Compiling static assets
 =======================

-The makefile provided in the source tree can be used to compile assets for the skins that are found in the ``seagull/skins`` directory.
-The following make targets can be used to work with the assets:
+The setup module (you can use setup.cmd on Windows) provides commands for working with static assets.

 ==================  ===========================================================
-make [start]        Start Compass and CoffeeScript watchers
+setup watch         Start Compass and CoffeeScript watchers
 ------------------  -----------------------------------------------------------
-make stop           Stop the watchers
+setup stop          Stop the watchers
 ------------------  -----------------------------------------------------------
-make recompile      One-time recompile of all assets
+setup recompile     One-time recompile of all assets
 ==================  ===========================================================

+The commands accept a ``--skin`` command line option which directs the Compass and CoffeeScript commands to a specific skin directory.
+If no skin is specified, 'seagull' will be used as default.

+Additionally, ``--static-url`` can be used to specify the base URL path for static assets.
+The default is '/static/'.
+Note that this setting must match the setting you will be used in the configuration file as the command will not try to load the configuration file.